vishu1618/authservice/README.md

        ← User Profile
 ```

 The `JwtAuthenticationFilter` intercepts every request, validates the token, and sets the `SecurityContext` before the request reaches any controller.
+Sessions are completely disabled — every request is authenticated independently via the token.

 ---

-## 📖 Swagger UI Preview
+## Swagger UI

 Full interactive API documentation available at `/swagger-ui/index.html` after running the app.